 MOTHERHOOD Yoga has been such a support to me.
 As someone living with a lifelong condition (MS) it really helps to bring me strength and calm.
 Similarly, during all the ups and downs of becoming and being a mother, yoga is my regular "balancer".
 I can't always fit in a long yoga session on my own or in a class due to family and work life, but I've come to appreciate that little and often is a much better approach than long gaps inbetween bigger practises, or worse - nothing at all.
 During pregnancy, yoga helped me maintain strength and gave me some wonderful breathing practises for childbirth, and helped me stay calm during the huge life change of having my eldest daughter.
 My youngest was born via caesarian, so post natal recovery second time round was a different experience altogether.
 Patience and kindness towards myself during times of very limited energy levels was all down to my yoga practise.

 NATURAL HEALTH A big passion of mine has always been supporting health naturally and from all angles.
 My yoga is never simply the physical side of the practise, as this is only a fraction of the whole story.
-Just like a healthy balance is not one thing.
 My approach to health is realistic and balanced, with yoga and ayurveda as my biggest influences.
-I don't feel like extreme measures are required (or effective long term) to reach and maintain a good state of health.
+Extreme measures are unnecessary to reach and maintain a good state of health.
 Maintaining a clear connection with our own bodies and minds so that we can appropriately and kindly nourish ourselves is a much healthier approach.
 With nourishing and varied nutrition, plenty of exercise, time out in nature and time spent doing whatever makes your heart sing, we can all feel better.
 And not forgetting one of the hardest parts for us all in our non-stop lives is reducing stress and ensuring we have space in our lives to simply be.

 STRESS & OVERWHELM

 This last one is huge for a lot of us.
 Quite often every second of our day is taken up, leaving no time for us to think and process information, or even to consider whether this non-stop lifestyle is actually what we want for ourselves.
 I say this with complete honesty - at the time we went into lockdown in March 2020, I suddenly had time to stop, think and consider.
 When I considered our life pre-Covid, I realised that as a family we were just coping and carrying on.
 Weekends were so full we barely had any time to be together just the four of us, and we were all absolutely exhausted!
 All four of us slept and rested so much at the beginning of that first lockdown - shock, stress and upheavel all played their part.
-Once we had done that, we were really able to prioritise what make us happy.
-Unsurprisingly, we have all benefited greatly from a slower pace of life.
+Once we had done that, we were really able to prioritise what make us happy, and we have been lucky enough to be able to use that experience to make some vital and beneficial changes to our way of life from then on.